-British Standards – Safe Working at Heights
+British Standards – Working at Height

-This British Standards Working at Height course is aimed at individuals that work on rooftops, scaffolding, towers, or other elevated positions, they will receive training on how to identify the correct safety equipment, how to utilise safe working systems, and how to minimise exposure to dangerous conditions.
+This British Standards Working at Height course is aimed at individuals that work on rooftops, scaffolding, towers, or other elevated positions, as a result they will receive training on how to identify the correct safety equipment, how to utilise safe working systems, and how to minimise exposure to dangerous conditions.
 Risk management, safety equipment use, and risk mitigation are among the primary skills to be taught.

 - Working at Height Regulations 2005

 - Safe systems of work

 - Risk assessing, identifying hazards and planning the work task

 - Inspection care and maintenance

 Working at Heights training teaches how to conduct pre-use checks and ensure that the accessories are fitted properly.
 The participant will learn to identify defects in equipment, and they will be taught how to correctly record any of these issues that do arise along with learning to use equipment like harnesses, lanyards, energy absorbing lanyards, and work positioning equipment, as well any required Personal Protective Equipment (PPE) required.